autometrics-dev/autometrics-ts/README.md

 these in your codebase or want to use other custom metrics, use the following installation option.

-Install the wrappers, the language service plugin:
+Install the wrappers and the language service plugin:

 ```shell
 npm install --save @autometrics/autometrics